Skip to main content

 Festive

-Semolina pastry filled with dates or figs, deep-fried or baked, soaked in honey or sugar syrup.
-Diamond-shaped, golden, sticky-sweet.
-Maghrebi dessert popular across Libya.
-Served with mint tea, especially during Ramadan.
+A semolina pastry filled with dates or figs, fried or baked, then soaked in honey or sugar syrup.
+The pieces are diamond-shaped, golden, and sticky.
+A Maghrebi sweet eaten across Libya, usually with mint tea and especially during Ramadan.

 vegetarianContains: Wheat